amiteshkushwaha7/amiteshkushwaha7/README.md

 - I’m currently learning **Data Structures & Algorithms, Web Developement.**

-- I’m looking to collaborate on: **Data Structures & Algorithms, Web Developement and Python Projects.**
+- I’m looking to collaborate on **Data Structures & Algorithms, Web Developement and Python Projects.**

-- I’m looking for help with: **Data Structures & Algorithms, Web Developement and Python.**
+- I’m looking for help with **Data Structures & Algorithms, Web Developement and Python.**

-- All of my projects are available at GitHub: [https://github.com/amiteshkushwaha7](https://github.com/amiteshkushwaha7)
+- All of my projects are available at GitHub [https://github.com/amiteshkushwaha7](https://github.com/amiteshkushwaha7)

-- Ask me about: **Data Structures & Algorithms and Web Developement.**
+- Ask me about **Data Structures & Algorithms and Web Developement.**

-- How to reach me: **amiteshkushwaha2020@gmail.com**
+- How to reach me **amiteshkushwaha2020@gmail.com**

-- Fun fact: **"It's not a bug; it's an undocumented feature!"**
+- Fun fact **"It's not a bug; it's an undocumented feature!"**

 <h3 align="left">Connect with me:</h3>
 <p align="left">